Syrian nationalism: Syrian nationalism

 Syrian nationalism posited a common Syrian history and nationality, grouping all the different religious sects and variations in the area, as well as the region's mixture of different peoples.
 However, Greater Syria does not have a history as a state, and its inhabitants do not identify as members of a Greater Syrian nation.
 The idea of a Greater Syria is not inherently political; it bases itself on culture, seeing that people from the region share many traditions.
 Pan-Syrian nationalism can be distinguished in two forms: a pragmatic and a pure form.
 The pragmatic form accepts pan-Arabism and sees the building of Greater Syria as a step forward to building an Arab nation.
 The pure form completely rejects the idea of an Arab nation, stating that Greater Syria is a complete nation on its own.

 Syrian nationalism is a generally secular movement, believing that a Syrian can have any religion indigenous to the area: Sunni or Shia Muslim, Christian or Jewish.
 This has attracted many Christians to it (as well as to the equally non-religious Arab nationalism), since the Christian churches form a religious minority in the Middle East, and often fear being dwarfed by Muslim majority populations.
 Syria's geography as a crossroads also explains the diversity of the area of Syria.

-Syrian nationalism often advocates a "Greater Syria", based on ancient concepts of the boundaries of the region then known as "Syria" (stretching from southern Turkey through Lebanon, Palestine into Jordan), but also including Cyprus, Iraq, Kuwait, the Ahvaz region of Iran, the Sinai Peninsula, and the Kilikian region of Turkey.
+Syrian nationalism often advocates a "Greater Syria", based on ancient concepts of the boundaries of the region then known as "Syria" (stretching from southern Turkey through Lebanon, Palestine into Jordan), but also including Cyprus, Iraq, Kuwait, the Ahvaz region of Iran, the Sinai Peninsula, and the Cilicia region of Turkey.

 Historically, it is mostly after the end of the First World War that the pan-Syrian nationalism became very political with the creation of many political parties from the Syrian diaspora.
 Amongst these organizations were: the Syrian Union Party and the Syrian Moderates Party (both originating in Cairo); the National Democratic Party (Buenos Aires); the New Syria Party and the Syrian National Society (both in the United States).
-The National Democratic Party, the Syrian Moderates Party, the New Syria Party and the Syrian National Society advocated a unified, federated and independent state of Greater Syria, with the United States as a guarantor of its independence.
+The National Democratic Party, the Syrian Moderates Party, the New Syria Party, and the Syrian National Society advocated a unified, federated and independent state of Greater Syria, with the United States as a guarantor of its independence.
 However, this nationalism did not last for long as these parties sympathized with Lebanese and Arab nationalisms.
-The only party that did not wane is the Syrian Social Nationalist Party, later founded.
+The only party that did not wane was the Syrian Social Nationalist Party, later founded.